Fast Predictive Uncertainty for Classification with Bayesian Deep Networks: The Laplace Bridge

 The Dirichlet distribution, which has the density function

 is defined on the probability simplex and can be ``multimodal'' in the sense that the distribution diverges in the $k$-corner of the simplex when $\alpha_k < 1$\textbf{}.
-Both issues preclude a Laplace approximation, at least in the na\"ive form described above.
+This precludes a Laplace approximation, at least in the na\"ive form described above.
 However, \citet{MacKay1998} noted that both can be fixed elegantly by a change of variable (Figure \ref{fig:1D_Laplace_bridge}).
-Details of the following argument can be found in the Supplements.
+Details of the following argument can be found in Appendices \ref{appendix_B_LB} and \ref{appendix_C_inversion}.
 Consider the $K$-dimensional variable $\vpi \sim \mathrm{Dir}(\vpi | \valpha)$ defined as the softmax of $\vz\in\mathbb{R}^K$:

 for all $k = 1, \dots, K$.
 We will call $\vz$ the logit of $\vpi$.
 When expressed as a function of $\vz$, the density of the Dirichlet in $\vpi$ has to be multiplied by the absolute value of the determinant of the Jacobian